The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 Frame Material

-Most cheap mountain bikes are made of aluminum thanks to low manufacturing costs and easy processing.
-However, you can look for carbon, steel, or even titanium bikes if you have a larger budget.
+Most cheap mountain bikes are made of aluminum due to low manufacturing costs and easy processing.
+However, if you have a larger budget, you can look for carbon, steel, or even titanium bikes.

 Aluminum frames offer a great weight-to-stiffness ratio and durability for a given price.
 This means that the manufacturer can spend the money saved on the frame on other important components, such as the drivetrain, wheels, or brakes.